ijulele/pinguindocs/docs/source/ftpserver.rst

 ::

 	  sudo chown cnc:cnc /home/cnc/ftp
-- For a test, create a txt file named 1.txt inside  /ftp directory, and write as you like, mine was "This is just a test"
+- For a test, create a txt file named 1.txt inside  /ftp directory, and write as you like, mine was "This is just a test!"
 ::

 	  nano /home/cnc/ftp/1.txt
 .. image:: images/text.png

 Now you can access your ftp server by opening your web browser and type ftp:// (your ftp server ip)

 .. image:: images/result.png

 .. note::